Gotrax XR vs XR Ultra – Side-by-Side Comparison & Review

 Hill Climbing ability

-The XR Ultra on the other hand, did the same test in 12.3 seconds, with an average speed of 5.7 mph.
-Still not the best in class if you compare it with a similar scooter like the mi m365 who completed the same test in just above 10 seconds with an average speed of 6.7 mph.
+The XR Ultra, on the other hand, did the same test in 12.3 seconds, with an average speed of 5.7 mph.
+Still not the best in class if you compare it with a similar scooter like the mi m365, which completed the same test in just above 10 seconds with an average speed of 6.7 mph.

 Build quality

-Gotrax has always had good quality in their products, I remember that from the hoverboard era where I first tested a Gotrax Product.
+Gotrax has always had good quality in their products, I remember that from the hoverboard era when I first tested a Gotrax Product.

-The XR is an upgraded version of their popular GXL V2 electric scooter that we’ve reviewed earlier and in terms of design there are very little differences between the two.
+The XR is an upgraded version of their popular GXL V2 electric scooter that we reviewed earlier, and in terms of design, there are very few differences between the two.

-Consider what you have to pay for one of these scooters, the build quality is fantastic.
-Especially if you consider that you get an IP54 water resistant rating too, which means it can handle being caught in the rain and water puddle splashes.
+Consider what you must pay for one of these scooters; the build quality is fantastic.
+Especially if you consider that you get an IP54 water-resistant rating too, which means it can handle being caught in the rain and water puddle splashes.

-There are a couple of plastic pieces being used here and there so you will want to handle it with care in order to prolong its life and make sure that nothing brakes upon mishandling it.
+There are a couple of plastic pieces being used here and there, so you will want to handle it with care in order to prolong its life and make sure that nothing breaks upon mishandling it.

-Overall it’s a great piece of machinery and after having a look inside the hub motor and thoroughly checking each screw we can surely say that it is assembled with great care with a good factory quality control in place.
+Overall it’s a great piece of machinery.
+After having a look inside the hub motor and thoroughly checking each screw, we can surely say that it is assembled with great care with good factory quality control in place.

 Portability